 So: stand at that point on the road, and count the cars that pass by in that interval.

 We collect data by doing a Survey.

 Census or Sample

-A Census is when you collect data for every member of the group (the whole "population").
+A Census is when we collect data for every member of the group (the whole "population").

-A Sample is when you collect data just for selected members of the group.
+A Sample is when we collect data just for selected members of the group.

 Example: there are 120 people in your local football club.